Hegen: Awards, accolades and recognition

 Hegen's Express-Store-Feed system won the Good Design Award in 2018, while the PCTO Double Electric Breast Pump won the same award in 2019.
 Its All-Rounder Cup also won the Red Dot design award in 2023.

 On Singles' Day 2017, Hegen became the first Singaporean brand to appear live on Feng Kuang Boss, China's e-commerce giant Alibaba's 24-hour livestreaming variety show cum brand showcase.

 As a brand, Hegen has also won a silver Stevie Award in 2020.
 In 2023, they clinched 11th place at the Enterprise 50 awards.

 Hegen has been mentioned as an example of successful Singapore business by several Singapore government figures, including Prime Minister Lee Hsien Loong in his 2021 National Day Rally and Minister for Trade and Industry, S Iswaran.

-Corporate Social Responsibility
+Corporate social responsibility

 Since 2018, Hegen has sponsored breastfeeding kits and conducted baby massage and breastfeeding workshops at Safe Place, a Singapore not-for-profit organisation supporting women and families with unsupported pregnancies.

 In April 2020, Hegen gifted 1,000 sets of its Express-Store-Feed starter kit to pregnant hospital healthcare workers in Singapore.